-As a public company, and particularly now that we are no longer an emerging growth company as of December 31,2018, we have incurred and will continue to incur significant legal, accounting and other expenses that we did not incur as a private company.
+As a public company, we have incurred and will continue to incur significant legal, accounting and other expenses.
 The Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of The Nasdaq Stock Market and other applicable securities rules and regulations impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
-Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
-For example, we expect that these rules and regulations may make it more difficult and more expensive for us to obtain director and officer liability insurance.
+Our management and other personnel devote a substantial amount of time to these compliance initiatives.
+Moreover, these rules and regulations increase our legal and financial compliance costs and make some activities more time-consuming and costly.
+For example, these rules and regulations make it more difficult and more expensive for us to obtain director and officer liability insurance.